welijahclark/Elijahs_Python_Sample_Code/README.md

-Hello!
-This repository exists to showcase that I know how to use Jupyter Notebooks, as well as the numpy, pandas, and seaborn libraries within Python.
+This repository exists to showcase that I know how to use Jupyter Notebooks.

+This respository also shows that I know how to use the numpy, pandas, and seaborn libraries for Python.